Living Trusts for Physicians: What You Need to Know

 A “beneficiary” has “benefit” as its root.
 This is the person (or persons) who benefits from the proceeds of your estate.

 You can name the same person as your trustee and as your beneficiary, though it is also acceptable to have different people serve in these roles.
 Additionally, while you will have only one trustee, you may have multiple beneficiaries.

 Role of trustee

 Your trustee is tasked with carrying out the terms outlined in your trust.
 It is not uncommon for married couples to name themselves co-trustees.
-When one person dies, the other can continue to maintain his or own finances and personal affairs just the same as before, without going through probate.
+When one person dies, the other can continue to maintain his or her own finances and personal affairs just the same as before, without going through probate.